-This section outlines how you can use the Task Tracking features of SpiraPlan® and SpiraPlan® to view and manage the discrete activities that each member of the development team would need to carry out for the requirement to be fulfilled.
-Each task can be assigned to an individual user as well as associated with a particular release or sprint.
-The system can then be used by the product manager to track the completion of the different tasks to determine if the product is on schedule.
+Task Tracking in SpiraPlan® and SpiraPlan® lets you view and manage tasks assigned to each person in the product.
+Each task can be assigned to an individual user and linked to a particular release or sprint.
+Product managers can track the the progress of tasks to see if the product is on schedule.

-The tasks can be organized into different folders as well as categorized by different types (development, testing, infrastructure, etc.), each of which can have its own workflow which defines the process by which the task changes status during the product lifecycle.
+Tasks can be organized into different folders and categorized by different types (development, testing, infrastructure, etc.), each of which can have its own workflow which defines the way the task can change status during the product lifecycle.

 When you click on the Tracking > Tasks global navigation link, you will initially be taken to the tasks list screen illustrated below:

 The task list screen displays all the tasks entered for the current product by folder, in a filterable, sortable grid.
 The grid displays the task number together with fields such as priority, name, assigned owner, start date, end date, scheduled release, etc. The choice of columns displayed is configurable per-user, per-product, giving extensive flexibility when it comes to viewing and searching tasks.

 In addition, you can view a more detailed description of the task by positioning the mouse pointer over the task name hyperlink and waiting for the popup "tooltip" to appear.
 If you click on the task name hyperlink, you will be taken to the task details page Clicking on any of the pagination links at the bottom of the page will advance you to the next set of tasks in the list according to the applied filter and sort-order.
 There is also a drop-down-list at the bottom of the page which allows you to specify how many rows should be displayed in each page, helping accommodate different user preferences.